Luke-zm/DSI_Proj/project_3/README.md

 My classifier should have accurate prediction.
 It should have high f1 score, meaning both precision, the precentage of correctly making a positive prediction; and recall, precentage of actual positive detected ("recalled") by the classifier, should be high.
 F1 score, the harmonic mean/ weighted average of recall and precision need to be high for my classifier.
+It also should be relatively light weight and easy to use.
+It will be built using TFIDF.

 ---
 ## Data Gathering